 Ultimately, the decision to rent or buy is a personal one.
 Do what's right for you, at the time that's right for you.
 If you choose a home you can afford, the payoff can be great.
-When you make a mortgage payment each month, you build equity in a place of your own.

 Are you Ready for Homeownership?